clsn/ExtFuse/README.md

 			README_14.txt -> /path/to/top/first/README.txt
 			info_15.txt -> /path/to/top/first/info.txt

 You get the idea.
 Each file in the directories is a symbolic link to the real file that it represents.
 Note that the fact that there are multiple files with the same name (`README.txt`) is not a problem, and that each file is suffixed with a unique number, after which its extension is tacked on to make handling simpler for programs that look at extensions.
-Files with no extension (or empty extensions, i.e. that end in '`.`') are in the special "`_.`" directory (this cannot be a real extension of any file, as it contains a period), and they have "`._.`" as an extension.
+Files with no extension (or empty extensions, i.e. that end in '`.`') are in the special "`_.`" directory (this cannot be a real extension of any file, as it contains a period).
 An initial period does not count as delimiting an extension, so "`.gitignore`" winds up with the other "no-extension" files.
 If there are multiple periods in a filename, only the last counts for determining the extension (so `.tar.gz` files would get grouped with other `.gz` files.)

 The filesystem is (currently) read-only and static.
 You can change the files through their symlinks, but you can't create new files in the extension file-system, and new files created in the underlying tree are *not* reflected automatically in the extension file-system.
 You have to unmount and remount.